-Posted by Gary Burger on July 15, 2015 in Motorcycle Accidents
+Posted by Gary Burger on July 15, 2015 in Car Accidents

 Drivers who violate safety rules injure and kill people.
 People who have driven for years or decades sometimes forget about the importance of safety rules while driving.
 Everyday we hear from social media and the news about of car crash catastrophes on American roads as a result of driver negligence.
 We are all trained to follow the Rules of the Road and to operate motor vehicles safely.
 However, when that doesn’t occur, fathers, mothers, and children are easily injured.
 Typically, the rule violations are excessive speed, failure to keep a careful lookout, failure to yield the right of way and violations of traffic signals (set out in MAI 17.01 et seq.).
 Missouri drivers must use the “highest degree of care” or what “a very careful person” would do under the same circumstances (MAI 11.01).